 Copperstone has extensive experience with autopilots.
 The desired path is described with a set of points, which the rover drives through while navigating along the path, and blending the motion to avoid overshooting.
 The distance between points can be user selected, and future features will allow for automatic path planning in a region defined simply by an operator on a map.

 The HELIX uses permanent-magnet DC electric drive motors, which give a wide range of performance for both high torque and speed.
 Two configurations are available: internal hub motors which simplify field maintenance of scrolls, and external drive motors and final drive for higher performance configurations.
-An optional 2-speed transmission on some models allows an even higher performance range
+An optional 2-speed transmission on some models allows an even higher performance range.

 The payload bay of the HELIX allows for sensors and samplers to be mounted directly onto the rover, either in the middle of the rover or on the ends.
 Power and communication to an on board computer are available.

 HELIX is a specialized delivery platform that can bring a variety of sensors and sampling tools to hazardous areas.
-HELIX can be ordered or customized in a variety of sizes and dimensions to maximize its utility for you.
+HELIX amphibious robots can be ordered or customized in a variety of sizes and dimensions to maximize its utility for you.
 Custom sizes can vary from a small pipe crawler to heavy duty payload deployment or anything in between.
-HELIX is typically fabricated primarily with aluminium and can be customized in a variety of materials for chemical compatibility in extremely harsh environments.
+HELIX is typically fabricated primarily with aluminum and can be customized in a variety of materials for chemical compatibility in extremely harsh environments.
 Stainless steel or titanium are options.
 HELIX scrolls can also be fabricated with low cost, high strength polymers and composites.
 Contact us to discuss your unique needs.